maarten-pennings/Lego-Mindstorms/ms4/faq.md

 LEGO recommends using a so-called DVP (dedicated charging port) or CDP (charging downstream port) charger.
-Standalone chargers from a known brand (Samsung, Apple) or USB ports from new laptops typically have that type.
+Standalone chargers from a known brand (Samsung, Apple) or USB ports from new laptops typically have one of those two types.
 Charging from these ports takes about 2 hours.

 Cheaper chargers have type SDP (Standard Downstream Port) and then charging takes 5 hours.

+See [testusb](http://www.testusb.com/BC_test.html) for details on these types.

 While charging, the LED next to the micro USB port is red.
 Once the battery is fully charged, that LED turns green.